-Sixty-two counties have an additional sales tax of 0.5 percent.
+Sixty-one counties have an additional sales tax of 0.5 percent.
 Retailers who make sales subject to applicable county taxes must collect 5.5 percent sales tax on their retail sales.

 Sales of motor vehicles, boats, recreational vehicles and aircrafts are subject to the county use tax of 0.5 percent rather than county sales tax based on the county in which the item is customarily kept.

 The most common property tax assessed on Wisconsin residents is the real property tax, or their residential property tax.
 Wisconsin does not impose a property tax on vehicles, but does levy an annual registration fee.